Elmwood was given to the city of Holyoke in 1955. It is a very old cemetery with its oldest burial being from 1755.

 stop 1 – Lawson Long

 Lawson Long (FINDAGRAVE) is the first medical doctor of Holyoke.
-In the summer and fall of 1849, the Patch section of the Hadley Falls area of Ireland Parish was hit by cholera.
+He opened office on Nov 15 1847 on Race Street.
+In the summer and fall of 1849, the Patch section of the Hadley Falls area of Ireland Parish was hit by Asiatic cholera.
 Drought hit during the summer of 1849 and instead of drinking rainwater from buckets, people were drinking from the Connecticut River.
 Coffer dams had stopped the water.
 Cholera was not understood at that point.
 The water had developed the cholera and the people were drinking it.
 1200 Irish immigrants were living in the Patch.
 300 of them would die here in that year.
-They were buried in the only Catholic cemetery in Western Massachusetts – Calvary Cemetery.
-Now in Chicopee but at that point in Springfield.
-An enormous potter’s field was started there.
+(One family of 8 were all alive on Monday and all dead by Saturday.
+They were buried in the only Catholic cemetery in Western Massachusetts – Saint Matthew’s Cemetery in Springfield – where an enormous potter’s field was started.

 stop 2 – Thomas Rand

 Thomas Rand (FINDAGRAVE) was one of the many ministers of the First Baptist Church in Holyoke.
-He also started a school on Back Street for the religious community.
+He also started a school in 1805 on Back Street for the religious community – it was called the Baptist Seminary.
 Today Back Street is Homestead Avenue.
 The school was moved to where the Blessed Sacrament Church is now.

 stop 3 – Bushman Fuller

 Bushman Fuller (FINDAGRAVE) was an Afro-American that bought his own freedom from his master.
 He also bought the freedom of a woman named Flora Perry and then married her.
 He is buried in the southeast corner of the cemetery.
 The stone for his daughter-in-law is still here but his other family members have lost their stones to erosion.
-He might have been buried at first in the former Holyoke Congregational Cemetery that was moved in 1884.
+He most likely was buried off to the side of this cemetery due to his race.

 stop 4 – Eunice Day

 Eunice Day was the mother of 11 children with Joel Day.
 Joel and Eunice are first cousins with the same last name Day.
 Joel and 5 of the sons fought in the Revolutionary War.
-Robert died and is buried in Ticonderoga New York.
+Robert died (August 27 1777) and is buried in Ticonderoga New York.
 He was not a soldier but rather was bringing supplies and food to the fort with a group.
 He was ambushed and killed.
 Edward died that same year of 1777 while in Troy New York.
-He was hurt in a skirmish and died a few days later of an illness.
+He was hurt in a skirmish and died a few days later of an illness (October 25).
 The Daughters of the American Revolution chapter in Holyoke called themselves the Eunice Day Chapter.
-If existed from 1922 to the 1980s.
+If existed from October 21 1922 (chartered February 12 1923) to the 1980s.
 It merged with the South Hadley chapter in the 1990s and was called the Dolly Woodbridge – Eunice Day Chapter.

 stop 5 – Nathaniel Parks